How Long Can You Drive With Check Engine Light On?

 How Long Does Check Engine Light Stay On After Fixing The Problem?

-Drive cycle is a term used in vehicle repair to indicate a series of vehicle trips.
-Usually, one drive cycle consists of a small trip that completes in around 20 to 30 minutes.
-After a repair has been completed, drive cycles allow the ECU to execute all the monitoring systems so that the ECU verifies if the problem still exists.
+A drive cycle refers to a series of vehicle outings.
+Usually one drive cycle involves a short trip finishing within about 20 to 30 minutes.
+Drive cycles permit the ECU to run all its monitoring systems following a repair, so the ECU can confirm if the problem persists.

-Will My Car Emission Test If I Reset The Check Engine Light?
+Will My Car Pass Emission Test If I Reset The Check Engine Light?